MicrosoftDocs/minecraft-creator/creator/Documents/ScriptDeveloperTools.md

 ms.author: mikeam
 title: Use Visual Studio Code tools to write script ms.prod: gaming
-description: Use tools for enhanced editing and debugging of GameTest scripts within Visual Studio Code
+description: Use tools for enhanced editing, debugging and profiling of GameTest scripts within Visual Studio Code
 ---

 # Use Visual Studio Code tools to write script

 Two new tools can make the process of writing your GameTest scripts easier and more fun within Visual Studio Code.
+In this article, we'll discuss how you can install custom type definitions for Minecraft to provide autocomplete as you work, the Minecraft Script Debugger, and the Minecraft Script Profiler.

 ## Custom type definition files for Visual Studio Code Intellisense